19 Essential Tart and Pie Making Tools Every Home Baker Needs

 Rolling pin picks are personal.
 Some folks like a hefty marble one, some prefer grandma’s hand-me-down rolling pin, others still like the French option.
 If you’re looking for a good all-purpose rolling pin, though, go simple with this wooden rolling pin ($16).

-If you’re topping your pies with a lattice-style crust, grab this nifty gadget.
+If you’re topping your apple pie with a lattice crust, grab this nifty gadget.
 This double-sided pastry cutter ($10) helps cut perfect strips of crust for decorating pies.
 One side cuts straight lines like a pizza cutter and the other makes fluted edges for a bit more panache.

 Marble Pastry Board